PaaS - Orchestration

 • Functionality: Ideal for container management and orchestration.
 It handles deploying, scaling, and managing containerized applications across clusters.

-• Use Case: Ensures high availability and performance by scaling applications based on traffic and handling rolling updates.
+• Use Case: Ensures high availability and performance by scaling applications based on traffic and handling rolling updates15.

 2. Jenkins: